kristoff-it/zine-ssg.io/content/docs/deploying/github-pages.md

 GitHub Actions runner have an inherent overhead and, since Zine is a collection of tools that gets compiled on-demand, your runner will need to do some work that wouldn't be necessary with a single-executable tool.

-**Luckily, the build will be cached automatically if you use [mlugg/setup-zig](https://github.com/marketplace/actions/setup-zig-compiler)**.
+**Luckily, the build will be cached automatically by using [mlugg/setup-zig](https://github.com/marketplace/actions/setup-zig-compiler)**.

-[This site currently builds in 25-35 seconds](https://github.com/kristoff-it/zine/actions), of which 10 are spent setting up Zig, and 1 for the actual site build (the rest is GitHub Pages overhead).
+[This site currently builds in 25-35 seconds](https://github.com/kristoff-it/zine-ssg.io/actions), of which 12 are spent setting up Zig, and 2 for the actual site build (the rest is GitHub Pages overhead).

-***`.github/workflows/gh-pages.yml`***
+**`.github/workflows/gh-pages.yml`**
 ```
 name: github pages